tygardner/parseQueue/README.md

 - Then in the ng-repeat that shows yellow questions create a button that calls the delete function from the controller.

 Now we should be able to delete our questions once they have been answered!

 Wowee!

-Now we should be able to delete our questions once they have been answered!

-Wowee!